AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 STATS

-Around four in five drivers hold some form of roadside coverage, but when faced with a roadside emergency, only about one in three who have coverage choose to use it.
+Around four in five drivers hold some form of roadside coverage but, when faced with a roadside emergency, only about one in three who have coverage choose to use it.
 Some are concerned that using the services will cost more than contacting a service provider directly — however, the opposite is usually true.4

 Mexico Car Insurance